andreaskeller96/csgo-case-statistics/README.md

 # Release is built with pyinstaller

 # How to run the release
-Just double click the exe and follow the steps
+Download the newest release here: https://github.com/andreaskeller96/csgo-case-statistics/releases/latest Run the executable and follow the steps

 # How to run from source code
 1. Clone the repo